 9. Feed Fido for Less

-TrustedHousesitters has been operating overseas for several years and recently launched in the U.S. For an annual fee of $119, pet owners can get unlimited house-sitting services and pet care from verified house sitters registered on the site.
-House sitters, who also pay an annual fee of $119, get free accommodations and animal companionship when they travel.
+TrustedHousesitters has been operating overseas for several years and recently launched in the U.S. For an annual fee, pet owners can get unlimited house-sitting services and pet care from verified house sitters registered on the site.
+House sitters, who pay the same annual fee, get free accommodations and animal companionship when they travel.

 Homeowners and house sitters connect through the TrustedHousesitters site, which leads members through a matching process that includes background checks, reference listings and video profiles.